 All ground floor.
-Two bedrooms: 1 x double, 1 x twin.
+One king-size double bedroom (zip/link, can be twin on request).
 Bathroom with bath, shower over, basin and WC.
-Basin and WC.
-Open plan living area with kitchen, dining area and sitting area with woodburning stove and single sofa bed.
-Shared games room with pool table, table tennis and dart board.
+Open plan living area with kitchen, dining area and sitting area with electric fire and single sofa bed.
+Shared games room pool table, table tennis and dart board.
 Shared indoor swimming pool with Jacuzzi.

 At a glance

 - Hot tub

 - Games Room

 About the location

 Upton Upon Severn